gatsbyjs/gatsby/docs/docs/unit-testing.md

 First, create the test file.
-You can either put these in a `__tests__` directory, or put them elsewhere (usually next to the component itself), with the extention `.spec.js` or `.test.js`.
+You can either put these in a `__tests__` directory, or put them elsewhere (usually next to the component itself), with the extension `.spec.js` or `.test.js`.
 The decision comes down to your own taste.
 For this guide you will be testing the `<Bio />` component, so create a `Bio.test.js` file next to it in `src/components`: